Perelandric/Golific/README.md

  - **How are the variants represented in memory?**
   - The individual variants are stored as a value of a struct type that has a single `uint` field, sized to the smallest size needed for each given enum.
  - **Does each variant being a struct value add extra memory overhead?**
-  - No, variants that use a `uint8` will still use only 8 bits.
+  - No, variants that, for example, use a `uint8`, will still use only 8 bits.
  - **Does the `.Value()` call add overhead when getting the underlying number?**
   - Only if the compiler does not inline the call.
 However, the method simply returns the value of the field, so it would seem about as likely a candidate for inlining as one can hope to find.
  - **Does GoEnum use reflection?**